Planting a Fall Vegetable Garden in San Diego

 Planting Tips: Turnips grow best in full sun and slightly acidic soil.
 The greens can be harvested once they reach 4 inches, and if you leave the bulbs in the ground, they will continue to grow new greens.
 The bulbs themselves are ready to eat in about 5 weeks to 2 months.

-Whatever you plant in your garden, enjoy the process of planning and planting, getting outside, and the satisfaction of knowing you are growing something nutritious and tasty!
+Whatever you plant in your fall vegetable garden, enjoy the process of planning and planting, getting outside, and the satisfaction of knowing you are growing something nutritious and tasty!